colin-gourlay/sundown-sessions/src/content/releases/a/acdc/back-in-black/index.md

 ---
 ## About

-Back in Black is the seventh studio album by Australian hard rock band AC/DC, released in 1980.
+Recorded as a tribute to former vocalist Bon Scott, who died in February 1980, *Back in Black* introduced Brian Johnson and is regarded as one of the defining records of hard rock.

 It topped the UK Albums Chart and is the second best-selling album in music history, selling an estimated 50 million copies worldwide.
-Recorded as a tribute to former vocalist Bon Scott, who died in February 1980, the album introduced Brian Johnson and is regarded as one of the defining records of hard rock.